 Once in the pod, Naminé gives Sora one last reminder.
 She tells Sora to focus on the Oathkeeper pendant and think on Kairi, because there’s “another promise you made,” a phrase we’ll be hearing again.
 If Sora can remember Kairi, even the memories lost in the dark will be visible for Namine to work with.

 Naminé says this of Kairi: “She is your light.
 The light within the darkness.”
 This is a pretty clear-cut reference to the lyrics of “Hikari” the original Japanese theme song of KH1 and CoM.
 Naturally, the song is about to play and this is our textual segue to it.
-This is, as per usual with “Hikari,” entirely lost on western audiences.
+Since western audiences hear “Simple and Clean,” this is entirely lost on them.